 In general, base salary for each employee, including the named executive officers, is established based on the individual's job responsibilities, performance and experience; the Company's overall budget for merit increases; and the competitive environment.
 Each year, we survey the compensation practices of companies serving the semiconductor and other industries deemed relevant as well as general market pay practices for executives in the United States as well as in other countries in which we have significant employee populations in order to assess the competitiveness of the compensation we offer.
-In fiscal 2010, we continued to target base salary at the median level of the companies identified by and included in the compensation surveys conducted or relied upon by FW Cook.
-The Committee determined that base salary amounts for our named executive officers and for our CEO remained consistent with the Committee's expectations.
+In fiscal 2011, we continued to target base salary at the median level of the companies identified by and included in the compensation surveys conducted or relied upon by FW Cook.
+For 2011 the Committee approved base salary merit increases to the named executive officers as follows: Mr. Argov - none; Mr. Loy - \$15,190; Mr. Graves - \$8,985; Mr. Walcott - \$5,184; and Mr. Murphy - \$5,490.